fooltowise/NeroNotes/Nero's Notes/Costco - The Executive Membership, Gas Stations, and Selling Popchips into Costco.md

 ### They’ve been selling them off.
 Even in Europe, they have been selling all the gas stations off to private equity.

 Yes, for years oil companies auctioned off 1,000 of gas stations because they made so much money further upstream and opted to focus on that instead.
-It worked out to Costco's benefit, but it always surprised me that they took that approach.
+It worked out to [[Costco|]]'s benefit, but it always surprised me that they took that approach.

 ### Gas accounts for 9% of sales which is high for a low margin product.
-If this gets to 10% or 15% of sales, how do you think that will change the dynamics for Costco?
+If this gets to 10% or 15% of sales, how do you think that will change the dynamics for [[Costco]]?

 I don’t.
-Here’s why; Costco make almost no money before membership fees.
+Here’s why; [[Costco]] make almost no money before membership fees.
 They make their money on membership fees, so if you add value, you give yourself the ability to increase your membership fees over time and retain and grow your profitability.
 The flip side is you will get incremental profit from driving more sales through the fixed cost of that warehouse.
-The more people buy fuel at Costco, the more they buy from the warehouse.
-You do not need to make much on gas to drive the same kind of incremental profit as you would by growing other parts of the business at Costco.
+The more people buy fuel at [[Costco]], the more they buy from the warehouse.
+You do not need to make much on gas to drive the same kind of incremental profit as you would by growing other parts of the business at [[Costco]].

-### If gas made up 20% of sales, given the volatility of the underlying product of gas, is there a risk we could see a large hit to earnings or profitability for Costco?
+### If gas made up 20% of sales, given the volatility of the underlying product of gas, is there a risk we could see a large hit to earnings or profitability for [[Costco]]?

 Some commodities you cannot hedge and there is a lot of risk, but this is a commodity you can hedge.
 When it is 9% of sales, I would be willing to guarantee they are hedging.
 They give up some upside to prevent a disaster on the down side.